now is modern browser

 As the material rapidly cools, it starts to shrink back down, reducing the overall dimensions of the print.
 Shrinkage happens to some degree with almost all 3D printing filaments and resins.

-Typical shrinkage rates are 0.3% for materials like PLA to up to 0.7-0.8% for flexible materials like Nylon.
+Typical shrinkage rates are 0.3% for materials like PLA and up to 0.7-0.8% for flexible materials like Nylon.
 The amount of shrinkage depends on factors like:

 • Print temperature